wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/test_mode.md

 ## Enabling Test mode

 1. If your organization does not have any **Wayfair API Sandbox** applications, create a new one.
-The procedure matches [the instructions provided for obtaining credentials], except that the slider switch in the creation dialog should be left in the `Sandbox` position.
+The procedure matches [the instructions provided for obtaining credentials](obtaining_credentials.md), except that the slider switch in the creation dialog should be left in the `Sandbox` position.
 You may discard the credentials for the new Sandbox application.
 The Wayfair plugin must continue to use its Production credentials for proper functionality, even in `Test` mode.

 2. In the [Global Settings for the Wayfair plugin](initial_setup.md#1-authorizing-the-wayfair-plugin-to-access-wayfair-interfaces) in the active Plugin Set, use the `Mode` setting selector to set it to `Test`